Installing using Docker¶

 - WEBLATE_SOCIAL_AUTH_AZUREAD_TENANT_OAUTH2_TENANT_ID¶

-Enables Azure Active Directory authentication with Tenant support, see Active Directory Microsoft Azure.
+Enables Microsoft Entra ID authentication with Tenant support, see Microsoft Entra ID.

 Keycloak¶